namednil/namednil.github.io/_pages/about.md

 ### News
+- <a href="https://arxiv.org/abs/2305.16954"> Compositional Generalization without Trees using Multiset Tagging and Latent Permutations</a> has been accepted to ACL 2023.
 - <a href="https://arxiv.org/abs/2210.03183"> Compositional Generalisation with Structured Reordering and Fertility Layers</a> has been accepted to EACL 2023.